-Former Director of the Olive Tree, Professor Rosemary Hollis, and her co-facilitator in recent years, the playwright and poet Damian Gorman are now engaged in the task of recording the lessons learned through this extraordinary and inspirational initiative.
-Rosemary is compiling a book about it and Damian is writing a play and the fruits of their work will be announced in due course.
+Former Director of the Olive Tree, Professor Rosemary Hollis, and her co-facilitator in recent years, the playwright and poet Damian Gorman have spoken at various gatherings and events to recount the lessons learned through this extraordinary and inspirational initiative.
+Rosemary recently published her account of the key lessons learned in a book entitled Surviving the Story: The Narrative Trap in Israel and Palestine (Red Hawk Books: 2019).

 The Olive Tree Middle East Forum